 Is breakfast included?

-Yes, breakfast is included after each night of accommodation included in the multiday tour.
+Yes, breakfast is included after each night of accommodation spent during the multiday tour.

-I’m a solo traveller, is there a single supplement?
+I’m a solo traveler, is there a single supplement?

-Yes, single fee suplement is mandatory for all multiday tours.
-This is to ensure your single room in all hotels of accommodation.
+Yes, single fee supplement is mandatory for solo travelers on all multiday tours to ensure your private room in our accommodation.
 There is no way to opt out of single fee supplement if you are a solo traveler.

 How much luggage can I bring?

-The limit is one 24″ suitcase per person.
-You can store your luggage in our office for 1,000 ISK.
-It can be added as an extra at the time of booking.
-If there is room on the bus, then we will bring the piece of luggage with us on the tour.
-The luggage fee however is non-refundable upon payment in all cases.
+The limit is one suitcase of 24 inches per person, but you can store your extra luggage in our office for 1,000 ISK.
+It can be added as an extra fee at the time of booking, and is non-refundable upon payment in all cases.

 What should I wear for glacier tours?

 Weather in Iceland is very unpredictable.
-For tours during winter: warm clothing as first layer, waterproof jacket with a hoodie, hiking boots with ankle protection and hard sole, a hat and gloves are ideal.
-For tours during summer, bringing a light rain jacket or a soft shell with a hoodie is in most cases enough protection.
+For tours during winter: warm clothing as first layer, waterproof outdoor jacket and pants, hiking boots with high ankle protection, a hat and gloves are ideal.
+For tours during summer, bringing a light rain jacket and pants is in most cases enough protection.
 Icelanders often say, “If you don’t like the weather, just wait 5 minutes”.
-Jeans are not recommended for our trips as they become very heavy, cold and uncomfortable to wear when they get wet.
+Jeans are not recommended for outdoor trips as they become very heavy and cold when they get wet.

 Do I need hiking boots?

 We encourage bringing hiking boots for glacier tours.
-They have to hard on the sole and tight around the ankle.
-If you don’t have them, we have them for rent in all sizes in Skaftafell or Sólheimajökull.
-You can add them to your reservation at the time of booking or rent them on location pay with cash or card.
-The price is ISK 1,500 per pair.
-For ice climbing tours, boots are included in the price.
+They have to have hard on the sole and be tight around the ankle.
+If you don’t have them, we have them available for rent in all sizes while booking or at the glacier hike location for ISK 1,500 per pair with cash or card.

 How difficult are glacier hikes?

-We offer glacier hiking tours in Skaftafell and one in Sólheimajökull.
-Both locations either easy or moderate in difficulty.
 Our tours are considered to be safe for anyone in good physical condition.
-If you are fit to walk for about an hour on an uneven surface a glacier hike is for you.
-Longer tours will be more challenging in endurance and some areas of the glacier.
+You have to be able to walk for about an hour up and down on slopes and uneven surface.
+Longer tours will be more challenging in endurance for some areas of the glacier.
 We also recommend you remember that we offer all the safety equipment necessary and you will be hiking with a professional and certified glacier guide.
 If you have specific questions regarding one of our glacier tours, feel free to email us.